Eileen Duff: Career

 Duff has been active in Massachusetts politics since a young age, interning twice at the Massachusetts State House and later in the United States Capitol with Nicholas Mavroules.
 She was later appointed by President Bill Clinton as a confidential assistant to Commissioner Rachelle B. Chong at the Federal Communications Commission.

 Prior to running for public office, Duff worked as a chaplain for the Hospice of the North Shore and Greater Boston and as a realtor.

 Political career

 In 2012, Duff won a seat on the Massachusetts Governor's Council.

 In 2022, following the State Auditor Suzanne Bump's announcement that she would not seek another term, Eileen announced her candidacy for State Auditor.
 Upon her declaration of candidacy, Duff received endorsements from Governor's Councilor Mary Hurley and State Representatives Tram Nguyen and Tom Walsh.
 On June 11, 2021, Duff withdrew her candidacy for Auditor, due to a family health situation.
 In May, 2022 Duff endorsed State Senator Diana DiZoglio's candidacy for Auditor.

-In August, 2023 Eileen Duff declared her candidacy for Register of Deeds of Southern Essex County.
+In August, 2023 Eileen Duff declared her candidacy for Register of Deeds of Southern Essex County to succeed John O'Brien.
 She was elected in November 2024 and was succeeded on the Governor's Council by Eunice Ziegler, who she had endorsed.